 The Department of Children and Families (DCF) is charged with protecting children from abuse and neglect.
-DCF is currently undergoing an agency improvement initiative to implement new programmatic policies, review agency management structure, and strengthen workforce capacity.
+DCF is currently undergoing an agency improvement initiative to review and update programmatic policies, review agency management structure, and address staffing needs.

 Through the Department of Transitional Assistance (DTA), the Commonwealth funds three major programs of public assistance for eligible state residents: Transitional Aid to Families with Dependent Children (TAFDC); Emergency Aid to the Elderly, Disabled and Children (EAEDC); and the State Supplemental Program